 Midway through the 1919 season, with the team buried at the bottom of the NL standings at 18-44, the Phillies canned manager Jack Coombs.
 Cravath reluctantly agreed to take his place and guided the Phils to just 29 victories in 75 games over the rest of the season.
 Invited to return to the helm in 1920, Gavy played even less frequently than he had in 1919, though he still managed to lead the NL with 12 pinch-hits.
 The Phillies actually improved in 1920, finishing with a 62-90 won-lost record, but ended up in last again.
 When a sportswriter asked him about the grand jury investigation into an allegedly fixed late-season game in which his Phillies whitewashed the Cubs, 3-0, Cravath replied, "I don't know why they gotta bring up a thing like this just because we win one.
 We're liable to win a game anytime."

 But the wins weren't frequent enough for the Phillies management, which released the nearly-40-year-old player-manager after the 1920 season.
 Cravath decided to retire as an active player, prompting sportswriter Robert W. Maxwell (the namesake for college football's Maxwell Trophy) to proclaim, "Gavvy is the greatest home run-clouter in the history of baseball and has piled up a record that might never be equaled."
-Cravath's career home-run record of 119, however, was quickly shattered by Babe Ruth in 1921, and it stood as the NL record only until 1923, when it was surpassed by Cy Williams.
+Cravath's 20th-century career home-run record of 119, however, was quickly shattered by Babe Ruth in 1921, and it stood as the 20th-century NL record only until 1923, when it was surpassed by Cy Williams.